-Are you looking to increase your customer acquisition but are frustrated by the low percentage of leads you are able to convert from your lead magnet marketing?
+Are you looking to increase your customer acquisition, but you are frustrated by the low percentage of leads you are able to convert from your lead magnet marketing?

 You're not alone!

-A Salesforce study found that less than 0.5% of leads generated from webinars turned into customers, so should you settle for such low conversion rates?
-Or should we even stop putting so much effort into this type of content?
+A Salesforce study found out that less than 0.5% of the leads generated from webinars are turned into customers, so should you settle for such low conversion rates?
+Should we even stop putting so much effort into this type of content?
 The answer is no, of course not :)

-There are tools and techniques available today to increase the volume of leads generated by your lead magnets, especially your engaged leads via LinkedIn.
+There are tools and techniques available today to increase the volume of leads generated by your lead magnets, especially the leads engaged via LinkedIn.
 Once integrated into relevant nurturing scenarios, your conversion rates are likely to soar!

 Let's get started!